madfam-io/plinto/claudedocs/implementation-reports/comprehensive-codebase-audit-nov17-2025.md

 **Status**: ✅ **APPROVED FOR PRODUCTION DEPLOYMENT**

-The Plinto identity platform is **production-ready** with only minor gaps that don't block deployment.
+The Janua identity platform is **production-ready** with only minor gaps that don't block deployment.
 All critical features are operational, security posture is excellent, and code quality meets enterprise standards.

 **Recommended Timeline**:
 - **Immediate**: Deploy to staging, run final integration tests